 Susan Julien - entered the field of genealogy in order to trace her family's medical health history.
 DNA combined with genealogy became a passion as she discovered her birth father and paternal grandfather identities - both unexpected non-paternity events.
 So far she is a half-sibling to ten and a full to none.

 She is experienced with AncestryDNA, 23andme, FamilyTreeDNA, MyHeritageDNA, Gedmatch, and the use of many other DNA tools.
 She began her journey with the beta test at AncestryDNA, Richard Hill's book - Finding Family, and classes at DNAAdoption.
 She's taken the advanced DNA course at GRIP and is enrolled in the Advanced DNA Practicum at SLIG.
 She continues to learn daily while working with traditional records and in the fast-moving world of DNA.

 She lives in Louisville, Kentucky.
 She's married and a mother to four children, a son-in-law and two golden retrievers.
 She works at the NSSAR as a staff genealogist doing lineage work four days a week.

 Suzanne Hall - has helped individuals who were not raised by their biological parents, locate them through DNA testing and genealogy.
 She is a happily married mother of two boys.
 She spends a lot of her time lately helping others find their first families.

 Tragically, she lost her own father at a young age and knows full well the pain of growing up with a missing parent.
 She is very comfortable in research and enjoys getting involved in very detailed work, like looking for patterns and clues.
 Research work is her forte and she loves a good challenge, especially when it involves helping others!

-Some of our search angels prefer to remain anonymous in their participation.
-However, I wanted to share the first names of them here to acknowledge their deep commitment and dedication to providing our behind the scenes volunteer work:
+Some of our search angels prefer to remain anonymous in their participation in our community service.
+However, we feel compelled to at least share their first names here to acknowledge their deep commitment and dedication to providing our behind the scenes volunteer efforts: